The Fallen Tower

 Guide to the Supernatural

 Many supernatural “kinds”- wizards, vampires, faeries, etc. – are considered to belong to their own supernatural faction.
-Here’s a quick run-down of the major factions in play in Vegas and the surrounding Nevada region.
+Here’s a quick run-down of the major factions in play in Vegas and the surrounding Nevada region that players are aware of.

 It is all too easy when playing Mage to forget about the non-mage “Sleeper” community that forms the majority of the world populace.
 Not every accountant is a face of the shadowy Syndicate.
 Most doctors wouldn’t know what a Progenitor was if one bit them on the rear.
 Plenty of ghastly psychopaths are driven by their own dark natures, quite independently of the Nephandi.
 Mages may reshape the world, but that world exists with or without them.
 Often it is the world that reshapes the mage, and this section focuses on those who somehow affect mage society in Vegas.